-- Ensure the reliability and adequacy of technical provisions in terms of risk.
-The Actuarial Function is expected to inform the Board of this adequacy; - Express an opinion of the overall underwriting policy - Express an opinion on the adequacy of reinsurance arrangements - Contribute to the effective implementation of the risk-management system in particular with respect to the risk modelling underlying the calculation of the capital requirements.
+- ensure the reliability and adequacy of technical provisions in terms of risk.
+The Actuarial Function is expected to inform the Board of this adequacy; - to express an opinion of the overall underwriting policy - to express an opinion on the adequacy of reinsurance arrangements - to contribute to the effective implementation of the risk-management system in particular with respect to the risk modelling underlying the calculation of the capital requirements.